 One thing to look out for is the possibility for your skin or lungs to be frost burned by the rapidly evaporating fluid.
 Make a good effort never to get any refrigerant on your skin when draining and removing AC components.
 Thin rubber gloves might help, but won’t completely alleviate the possibility of a small bit of frostbite.

 If you accidentally inhale a mist of R134, expect to have a horrible time for the next day or two.
 But in general, it is not life-threatening.
 Breathe it in intentionally, however, and expect the possibility of sudden death, as with most aerosols.

 The oil inside the system is generally pretty inert, don’t panic if you get some on you.
 Just make sure to wash thoroughly with soapy water and don’t get it in your eyes.

 Bonus: Brake/Clutch Dust

-Until semi-recently, asbestos was used in the production of brake pads.
+Until semi-recently, asbestos was common ingredient in the production of brake pads.
 Unlike some of the other chemicals and compounds listed above, it doesn’t take a scientist to know that asbestos is highly dangerous to come in contact with.
 Luckily, asbestos has been more or less banned in most developed countries, so you don’t have to worry about it.
-Brake dust today, however, still isn’t the safest material you can come across, and poses its own set of issues.
+Brake dust today, however, still isn’t the safest material you can come across and poses its own set of issues.
 Made mostly of carbon and ferrous metals, the dust can cause severe irritation if you breathe it in.
-When in contact with your moist, oxygen rich lungs, expect a slew of respiratory problems that will persist for some time as it oxidizes (rusts).
+When in contact with your moist, oxygen-rich lungs, expect a slew of respiratory problems that will persist for some time as it oxidizes (rusts).
 So be careful when banging brake drums off hubs, or dealing with exploded clutches.
 Inhaling a cloud of brake dust will cause both immediate and long term regret.